clearroad/clearroad-api-storages/src/@clearroad/storages/postgresql/README.md

 # ClearRoad API Storage PostgreSQL

-Note: 5 databases will be created to store the data, all prefixed with the `database` value see below.
+Note: 5 databases will be created to store the data, all prefixed with the `database` value (see below).
 Make sure you use credentials that have the rights to create databases.

 ## Install